- Getting Started

 - If you did not receive confirmation from your previous servicer regarding the outcome of your request, please contact us to determine if additional action is necessary to complete the application process.

-Which federal loans qualify for Total and Permanent Disability Loan Discharge?
+What is a Total and Permanent Disability Loan Discharge?

 Can I pay off my loan early, before my repayment period ends?